Ake v. Oklahoma: Background

+Ake could not present evidence of any mitigating circumstances during the sentencing phase argument because he could not afford to hire an expert witness to rebut the prosecution's evidence.
+The Oklahoma Court of Criminal Appeals said "the unique nature of capital cases notwithstanding, the State does not have the responsibility of providing such services to indigents charged with capital crimes".

 Opinion of the Court

 The Court, in an opinion by Justice Marshall, framed the question as one of "[m]eaningful access to justice", weighing the individual interest in the accuracy of a criminal proceeding against the burden imposed on the state, in light of "the probable value of the psychiatric assistance sought, and the risk of error in the proceeding if such assistance is not offered".

 The Court found that both the individual and the state had a strong interest, but that "the State's interest in prevailing at trial - unlike that of a private litigant - is necessarily tempered by its interest in the fair and accurate adjudication of criminal cases."
 Requiring the state to make one psychiatrist available to indigent defendants was not an excessive financial burden, and the state could not assert the desire to press a strategic advantage at trial.

 The Court reversed the lower court's judgment and remanded the matter for a new trial.

 Chief Justice Burger wrote a brief concurring opinion, writing for himself that "Nothing in the Court's opinion reaches noncapital cases."
 Before the opinions were finalized, Burger had tried to persuade Marshall to limit his opinion to capital cases, but failed.